albertjoseph0/python-authenticated-mcp-server-scaffold/python-authenticated-mcp-server-scaffold/README.md

 ## 6. Token verification

 Authenticated MCP servers must supply a `TokenVerifier` implementation.
-Subclass `mcp.server.auth.provider.TokenVerifier`, implement `verify_token`, and return an `AccessToken` object when the incoming bearer token is valid.
-This scaffold ships with several examples in `server/token_verifiers.py`; the `JWTVerifier` class shows how to:
+To do this, subclass `mcp.server.auth.provider.TokenVerifier`, implement `verify_token`, and return an `AccessToken` object when the incoming bearer token is valid.
+This scaffold ships with several examples in `server/token_verifiers.py`; in particular, the `JWTVerifier` class shows how to:

 - Fetch signing keys from a JWKS URI
 - Decode RS256 tokens using [PyJWT](https://pyjwt.readthedocs.io/en/stable/) and enforce issuer/audience checks (configure audiences via `JWT_AUDIENCES` in `.env`)